Systems / lead response

 How do I follow up consistently when I'm busy running the business?

-You don't do it by hand — you build it as a system.
+You don't do it by hand.
+You build it as a system.
 A multi-touch sequence fires automatically on a schedule (day 1, day 3, day 7, and so on), sends mostly over text, and stops itself the instant the lead replies or books.
 That way every lead gets the full cadence whether you remembered or not, and follow-up no longer depends on you being free at the right moment.

 Want this built for your business?

-We build the automated follow-up sequences — front-loaded, mostly over text, and smart enough to stop the moment a lead replies — that book the jobs most service businesses lose to silence.
+We build the automated follow-up sequences, front-loaded, mostly over text, and smart enough to stop the moment a lead replies, that book the jobs most service businesses lose to silence.